holoviz/lumen/doc/index.md

 - **Scalability**: Lumen is designed with performance in mind and supports scalable Dask DataFrames out of the box, letting you scale to datasets larger than memory or even scale out to a cluster.
 - **Security**: Lumen ships with a wide range of OAuth providers out of the box, making it a breeze to add authentication to your applications.

-Build reusable components to drive your visual analytics that can be reused even by team members who are not Python experts.

 ::::{grid} 1 2 2 4
 :gutter: 1 1 1 2